 MSc Social Science Research Methods (Management)

-You will be taught by leading academics whose research tackles the global societal issues across management related disciplines.
+You will be taught by leading academics whose research tackles global societal issues across management-related disciplines.

 Our research groups and centres are: